 That’s where I am right now with this: King’s Passage.
-King’s Passage has been floating around in my mind for a couple years now.
-A decade to be exact.
+King’s Passage has been floating around in my mind for a few years now.
+Twelve to be exact.
 What started as a series of letters to my children has taken on a whole new mission and meaning.
 Originally, I wanted a way to communicate with my children.
-I wanted a platform that would capture my voice and help them understand me at a deeper level than as just the father figure in their life.
+I wanted a platform that would capture my voice and help them understand me on a deeper level than just the father figure in their life.
 I wanted a platform that would bring us closer together.

-Two years ago, I had the dream life.
+Five years ago, I had what many would consider the “dream life”.
 I was the lucky one who had virtually everything I could have ever imagined possessing.
 The perfect wife, the perfect kids, the perfect house, the perfect job.
-The car, community, friends, finances, travel, my own business-you name it, I had it.
+The car, community, friends, finances, travel, my own business- you name it, I had it.
 I was king of my destiny and nothing was going to derail me.
 Until out of the blue life did exactly that –derail me.
 My world as I knew it came to an end and everything around me tumbled down, entombing me in the deepest sadness I had ever known.
 Fifteen years of hard work shattered with four words, “I want a separation.”

-I can only hope that what I have to say will help another individual find themselves through their battles as well.
-Two years ago, my life changed forever.
+I can only hope that what I have to say will help other individuals make their way through their battles as well.
+Five years ago, my life changed forever.
 I’ve come a long way and I’m still healing every day.
 To be honest, I’ll probably be healing for the rest of my life.
 Building myself to betterment I guess you could say.
 However, this time I don’t want to build my way to success in a vacuum.
 I want to bring my kids along with me.
 I want to bring friends with me.
 I want to take other men and women in similar situations along with me.
 Hopefully, you’ll come along as well.